-As a Reviewer seat on Hired, it is important to understand how to best collaborate with your recruiting team in sourcing efforts.
-This guide will help walk you through the important steps and actions to take to set you (and your team) up for success!
+As discussed in User Types and Permissions, a Standard seat includes an Executive, Reviewer, or Scheduler role.
+As a Reviewer, it is important to understand how to best collaborate with your recruiting team in sourcing efforts.
+This guide will walk you through the important steps and actions to take, in order to set you up for success!

 Create a new position or private search

 Beyond positions that have already been added to the platform, you can add a Position or create a Private Search to search for candidates.
 It is best to add all active positions to the platform to communicate to our candidate supply and curation team the type of candidate skill set and background you are looking for.
 Add in any relevant members from your hiring team, and make sure to add at least one Premium Seat user to every position you create so they can reach out to the candidate on your behalf.